To become a part of UA Little Rock Concurrent Enrollment there are three simple steps:

 ACT minimum test score requirements for English, history, and non-math courses:

-Hello and WELCOME !
-UALR is proud that you have elected to take part in the Concurrent Enrollment Program.
-We want to wish you all the best in the first steps toward a higher education.
+Hello and WELCOME!
+UA Little Rock is proud that you have elected to take part in the Concurrent Enrollment Program.
+We want to wish you all the best in the first steps toward higher education.

 Below are the necessary steps to accessing your student account.